MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 **Avoid lines without arrows**.
 It's hard to know what the relationship is without direction, so use arrows.
 Label all lines without arrows to denote the relationships.

 **Avoid lines with double arrows**.
 Double arrows imply a bidirectional dependency.
-Prefer using a single-ended arrow to represent the flow from client to server.
+Prefer using a single-ended arrow to represent the flow from the dependent (client) to the dependency (server).

 **Label everything**.
 Provide clear, accurate, and meaningful labels for each icon.
 Label lines when the relationships aren't clear.